keshavsharma25/diffuse-nft/README.md

 NFT Contract - [Link](packages/backend/contracts/DiffusionNFT.sol)

 Was not able to create a live app but will surely complete it.
-Thanks for the amazing Hackathon.